-A foreigner is someone who was born in or from a country other than their own.
-An immigrant is someone from another country who plans to live in a country other than their own country permanently.
-An ex-pat or expatriate is living and working in a country other than their own country.
-Both an immigrant and ex-pat are usually considered foreigners.
+A foreigner is born in or from a country other than their own.
+An immigrant is someone from another country who plans to live permanently in a country other than their own.
+An ex-pat or expatriate lives and works in a country other than their own.
+Both an immigrant and an ex-pat are usually considered foreigners.

 Definition Of A Foreigner

 A foreigner is someone from another country.
 Sometimes people will say “the foreigner is not from these parts.”
 An example of this would be an American who is visiting Vietnam.
 Or a Canadian that is visiting America.

 The dictionary definition of a foreigner is as follows:

 Normally, a foreigner is visiting, traveling to, or maybe staying in a place without the intention to permanently be in that foreign country.
 This means that a foreigner is in a country other than their own for a specific period of time.

 An example of this may be that somebody goes on holiday to France but is from Germany.
 Their countries may be close together, but the Germans would still be considered foreigners in France.

 Definition Of An Immigrant

 An immigrant is someone who comes to live in a foreign country permanently.
 Immigrants have left their home country, realizing that they will never return to live permanently in their home country again.